LeonardoBanin/LeonardoBanin/README.md

 # Meu Perfil

-p align="left">My name is Leonardo Banin and I'm a Technical from Systems Development.</p>
+My name is Leonardo Banin and I'm a Technical from Systems Development.

 ###